-Step-by-Step VMware vSphere vCenter 6.5 Installation
+How to install VMware vSphere vCenter 6.5

 Step-by-step on how to deploy the VMware vSphere vCenter 6.5 appliance (VCSA) using the Windows GUI installer.